With You Every Step Of The Way Before, During, and After The Sale

 We understand the role EMOTION plays in buying & selling a home

-McArthur Love consistently ranks in the top 1% of Marin County Realtors.
+McArthur Love consistently ranks in the top 1% of Marin County Realtors with $70 Million in sales and an overall ranking of #5 in 2017.
 Their success is your success.
 Tina McArthur & Victoria Love are experienced insiders and master negotiators who always have their finger on the pulse of the Marin market – one of the most competitive real estate markets in the world.

 They are both experts at strategically pricing and positioning properties to achieve the highest and best price for their sellers.
 Their extensive personal contacts and active participation in several Marin networking groups gives them a decisive advantage in finding buyers their ideal home – often before it comes to market.

 Tina and Victoria have earned the respect of their clients and colleagues through honest, transparent, decisive and strategic negotiating.
 They love what they do, and that’s apparent.

 If there’s a deal to be done, McArthur Love will do it.